 August 4, 2021

-Patient Care Phase Track students are registered for a minimum of 24 weeks (24 weeks not guaranteed for the 21-22 academic year) of required clerkships at their track location.
+Patient Care Phase Track students are registered for a minimum of 24 weeks of required clerkships at their track location.
 Time at your Track site may not be consecutive.

 Tracks are offered in the following WWAMI areas:

-Explore & Focus Phase Track students are registered for a minimum of 12 weeks (12 weeks not guaranteed for the 21-22 academic year) of clerkships within their Track location.
+Explore & Focus Phase Track students are registered for a minimum of 12 weeks of clerkships within their Track location.
 The time in Track must be comprised of Required Emergency Medicine, Required Neurology, and one 4-week non-permission elective or APC (dependent on availability).
 The time in your Track site will likely be non-consecutive.

 Explore & Focus Tracks are offered in the following WWAMI areas:

 - Spokane, WA

 Note: If you are considering applying to an Emergency Medicine residency program, you must take MED EM 606 for your required EM rotation at HMC/UWMC in Seattle, and therefore should not apply for an Explore & Focus Track, since your EM rotation has to be scheduled at your Track site.
 For additional details, please contact the Department of Emergency Medicine.

 The Track application offers the opportunity to communicate your reason for applying to a given regional Track.
 This is your opportunity to indicate your regional preference, as well as educational and professional goals related to your application.
 If you are working with Disability and Accommodations or Student Affairs you do not have to provide these details in your application, a representative will be available during selection to provide guidance while respecting student privacy, you can simply indicate which department you are working through in the extenuating circumstances prompt.

 If you have personal circumstances that require you to be in a region for part or all of your clinical phase, please contact Disability and Accommodations or Student Affairs regarding you particular situation and needs.